Objectives and Key Results (OKRs)

 Objectives and Key Results (OKRs) is a specific way of setting goals that we use at Sourcegraph.

-- For each goal (called an OKR), you state an objective (what you’re aiming to do) and key results (how you’ll measure success toward the objective).
+- For each goal (called an OKR), you state an objective (what you’re aiming to do) and key results (how success of the objective is measured).

-- OKRs form a “tree”.
+- OKRs form a tree structure.
 We have a few broad company-level OKRs.
 Each company-level OKR has many sub-OKRs, for teams whose work contributes up to the company-level OKR.
 This codifies why/how each team’s work is important to the company.

 Our OKR practices are heavily inspired by GitLab’s OKR practices.